ngageoint/tk_builder/README.md

 The `ImagePanel` and `ImageCanvas` classes contain functionality to save figures to numpy arrays and to disk.
 For many user facing applications this would be accomplished by using the `save canvas` button provided in an `ImagePanel`.
 This features saved all image and vector data displayed within an image panel.
-If a user wishes to save figures this way then `ghostscript` must be installed on their system.
-This can be accomplished using Anaconda or other installation method listed below in the Dependencies section.
+If a user wishes to save figures this way, then it will be saved as a `ghostscript` or `.gs` file, which will probably be sort of useless without the `ghostscript` application.

 Origins
 -------